surgeboris/vboard/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```
 ---
 ### 3. Error: 'steam-devices package not found'.
-Fedora only
-Make sure the RPM Fusion repository is enabled.
+- in Fedora make sure the RPM Fusion repository is enabled.
 You can follow the guide here:
 https://rpmfusion.org/Configuration
+- Others can follow steps in here https://github.com/mdev588/vboard/issues/8
 ## Contributing
 Contributions to vboard are welcome!
 Here are some ways you can help: